DupieM/duplessismarine_221326_funrun/README.md

 ### Project Description

-This term we were tasked to create a .
+This term we were tasked to create and conceptualise a mobile application for any sort of competition of our choosing.
+This application will consist of complex front-end and back-end requirements, for the physical competition that I am holding.
+The mobile application I am creating will host a obstacle courses for participants to join and be able to win by having the fatest time.

 ### Built With